bxparks/AceRoutine/examples/CommandLineInterface/README.md

 ## Delay

 Set the duration of the LED on or off states.
-For example, `delay on 500` sets the LED on state to 500 millis, and `delay off 100` sets the LED off state to 100 millis.
+For example, the following commands set the LED on state to 500 millis, and the LED off state to 100 millis.

 ```
 > delay on 500